 Quinoa is a pseudocereal.
 It behaves like a grain and is even harvested in a similar manner as wheat, but is not technically a grain.
 It has been domesticated and adapted to thrive primarily in the Andes region of South America.
 Quinoa is not well adapted to be grown in other global regions, which is a big part of my issue with the crop being considered Paleo.

 Quinoa Harvesting and Processing

 Quinoa seeds are hand picked.
-This is because the seeds on a common plant will ripen at different times, making machine harvesting either impossible or extremely wasteful.
+This is because the seeds on a common plant will ripen at different times (a lot like berries), making machine harvesting either impossible or extremely wasteful.

 The seeds must then be winnowed like wheat, and before consumption a bitter tasting and toxic coating containing saponins must be thoroughly rinsed off.

 The saponins in quinoa are linked to intestinal permeability (though this is arguable in some research).
 What this means is that these compounds may compromise the intestinal lining and allow intestinal contents to leak into the body.
 This gut leakage produces an autoimmune response and inflammation.
 You know.
 The very things you are eating Paleo to avoid in the first place.

 Yes, most of the saponins may be rinsed off the quinoa seed, but it would be nearly impossible to process quinoa enough to eliminate them completely.

 If the knowledge that you are eating a toxic substance isn’t enough to deter you from indulging in quinoa based meals, I encourage you to watch this very funny skit from the TV show Portlandia on the flatulent consequences of eating quinoa.

 Is Quinoa Paleo?